depthfirstlearning/depthfirstlearning.com/_posts/2019-03-23-WassersteinGAN.markdown

        </details>

-  4. Prove that minimising MSE is equivalent to maximising likelihood (assuming Gaussian distributed data).
+  4. Prove that minimizing MSE is equivalent to maximizing likelihood (assuming Gaussian distributed data).
        <details><summary>Solution</summary>
        <p>
        Mean squared error is defined as